Overview of Users, Roles, and Permissions | Yext Hitchhikers Platform

 - Full Account

-If you wanted a user to have access to multiple folders or entities, you’d need to create additional Access Permissions to the user with the Role and Folder/Entity specified for each.
+If you wanted a user to have access to multiple folders or entities, you’d need to create additional Access Controls to the user with the Role and Folder/Entity specified for each.